top of page

 George Gershwin was an American composer and pianist whose compositions spanned popular, jazz and classical genres.
 Among his best-known works are the orchestral compositions Rhapsody in Blue (1924) and An American in Paris (1928), the songs "Swanee" (1919) and "Fascinating Rhythm" (1924), the jazz standards "Embraceable You" (1928) and "I Got Rhythm" (1930), and the opera Porgy and Bess (1935), which included the hit "Summertime."

 Gershwin's Three Preludes, first premiered by the composer at the Roosevelt Hotel in New York City in 1926, are a collection of short piano pieces.
 Each prelude is a well-known example of early-20th-century American classical music, as influenced by jazz.
-Gershwin originally planned to compose 24 preludes called The Melting Pot for this group of works, but that number was steadily reduced — to seven in manuscript form, then six in public performance, and then three when first published.
+Gershwin originally planned to compose 24 preludes in a collection called The Melting Pot, but that number was steadily reduced — to seven in manuscript form, then six after public performances, and then three when first published.
 Two of the remaining preludes not published were rearranged for solo violin and piano and published as Short Story.

 Arnold Bax.jpeg